MOM

 SEPTEMBER 1ST - SEPTEMBER 24

-EXHIBITION CATALOGUE ︎︎︎ (DOWONLOAD NOW)
+EXHIBITION CATALOGUE ︎︎︎ (DOWONLOAD)

 MOM Gallery presents ‘Wasn’t Me’, a solo exhibition of paintings by Melbourne based artist Jack Summers.